a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/javascript/javascript--loops-2025-01-05-RoughNote.md

 ---
 # Rough Note - 2025-01-05

+# for loop

+for loop is for until we met a condition

 ### Common Pitfall:  for ... in**Unexpected Behavior When Iterating Over an Array**

 Though you can use a `for...in` loop to iterate over an array, it's recommended to use a regular `for` or `for...of` loop instead.